qupath/qupath.github.io/README.md

 ### April 2020: QuPath webinar at NEUBIAS Academy
 There will be a QuPath webinar on April 29 to introduce the new features in v0.2.0.

-For full details & registration, see https://neubiasacademy.org/
+For full details & registration, see [https://neubiasacademy.org/](https://neubiasacademy.org/)

-### April 2020: *From Samples to Knowledge* workshop on YouTube
+### April 2020: *From Samples to Knowledge* workshop online
-Videos from the recent QuPath workshop held at the La Jolla Institute for Immunology are now online at https://tiny.cc/QuPath
+Videos from the recent QuPath workshop held at the La Jolla Institute for Immunology are now on [YouTube](https://www.youtube.com/playlist?list=PLlGXRBscPbCD89fRULm4peopF57qugciN)

 ### February 2020: QuPath 9th milestone (pre)release!